dmluan2712/What-I-used/README.md

-# Models and repos I used
+# Models, repos, and libaries I used
-A collection of huggingface AI models and github repos (with links).
+A collection of huggingface AI models/libraries and github repos (with links).

 ---